IAP BOOK SERIES

 CALL FOR PAPERS

 Contemporary Perspectives in Early Childhood Education is a series that offers an integrated view of current knowledge within the various areas of early childhood education.
 Each volume in the series presents a scholarly and critical analysis of the review of research and theory related to some aspect of early childhood education.
 The topics to be covered in each volume are determined by which aspects of the field are considered particularly important in relation to current research and theory.
-The topic for the next volume is laboratory schools.
+The topic for the next volume is child care.

 Submission of Manuscripts

-Olivia Saracho at: firstname.lastname@example.org
+contact Olivia Saracho at: firstname.lastname@example.org

 CONNECT WITH US